top of page

 Try to use stew meat when you can get it or a London broil if it has some fat on it.
 Cut the stew meat in small pieces.

 To a heavy pot add about ½ cup of lard or Crisco—not oil!
-Add the onions & brown until they wilt.
+Add the onions and brown until they wilt.
 Remove the onions.
 Add about ¼ cup more of the lard.
 Then brown the meat a small amount at a time.
 When done add the onions back along with the crushed garlic clove.
-Then stir in the paprika, ketsup, worstershire, red pepper or hot sauce.
+Then stir in the paprika, ketsup, worcestershire, red pepper or hot sauce.
 When all is mixed well add the beef broth and water.
-(If you are using bulion cubes it should take about 6 cubes dissolved in 2 cups of water).
+(If you are using bouillon cubes it should take about 6 cubes dissolved in 2 cups of water).

 Cover and cook 2 hours on low heat.
 When the stew is ready, you might want to mix a little cornstarch and water and add to it to thicken the sauce a little.

 Boil unpeeled potatoes cut into small pieces with your noodles.
-Then serve the meat mixture over the noodles.
+Then serve the meat mixture over the potatoes and noodles.

 bottom of page